giampaolo/giampaolo.github.io/content/blog/2026/efficiently-waiting-for-processes-on-linux-and-bsd.md

 Both `pidfd_open()` and `kqueue()` can fail for different reasons.
 For example, `pidfd_open()` may fail with `EMFILE` if the process runs out of file descriptors.
-Since the default limit is often 1024, this effectively caps the number of PIDs that can be waited on simultaneously.
-Likewise, according to the man page `kqueue()` may fail with `EACCES` when registering a `KQ_FILTER_PROC` event.
+Likewise, according to the man page, `kqueue()` may fail with `EACCES` when registering the `KQ_FILTER_PROC` event.
 In both cases, psutil silently falls back to the traditional polling approach rather than raising an exception (see [source](https://github.com/giampaolo/psutil/blob/700b7e6a/psutil/_psposix.py#L95-L160)).

 ## For the future